Chinese Evergreen Not Growing — Slow Is Normal, Stopped Is Not

 - 1

-Check the season: November through February, reduced or absent growth is normal.
-Do not intervene.
+Check the season first: from November through February, reduced or absent growth is normal and does not call for any intervention beyond your usual reduced winter watering.

 - 2

-If spring or summer: move to brighter indirect light.
-Even a modest improvement — from 6 feet away from a window to 3 feet — can restart growth within 4–6 weeks.
+If it's spring or summer and growth has stalled, move the plant to brighter indirect light.
+Even a modest improvement — from 6 feet away from a window to roughly 3 feet — can restart visible growth within 4 to 6 weeks.

 - 3

-Check soil: if still wet from a previous watering, stop watering and allow full drying.
-Inspect roots if yellow leaves are also present.
+Check the soil: if it's still wet from a previous watering, stop watering and allow it to dry out fully before the next one.
+Inspect the roots directly if yellow leaves are also present alongside the stalled growth.

 - 4

-If light is good and roots check out healthy, look at feeding history — an Aglaonema running low on nutrients can stall growth without showing any other symptom.
-Work a half-strength liquid fertilizer into the routine once a month while it's actively growing and give it a season to respond.
+If light looks adequate and the roots check out healthy, review feeding history — an Aglaonema running low on nutrients can stall growth without showing any other visible symptom.
+Work a half-strength liquid fertilizer into the routine once a month while it's actively growing, and give it a full season to respond.

 Prevention

-- Accept winter as a no-growth period and do not attempt to force growth with extra water or fertilizer
+- Accept winter as a no-growth period and avoid the temptation to force growth with extra water or fertilizer during it

 Quick Summary